Drama Camp FAQ

 What happens if a student's family member or someone in close contact with a student tests positive for COVID-19?

 If a student's family member or close contact tests positive for COVID-19, we ask that the student be tested for COVID-19 and have a negative result before returning to camp.

 How will you handle students/staff who have either been vaccinated or tested positive and recovered from COVID?

 We will still require the individual to wear a mask and social distance.

 Will the entire student population be notified of any positive COVID-19 case within the campus?

 Yes.
 Alliance Theatre staff will alert all families of any positive COVID-19 cases on campus.

-- Tier 1: Any student or staff member within the positive case's class will transition to a virtual format.
+- Tier 1: Any student or staff member within the positive case's class will be canceled.